malvikasharan/software_writing_skills_potsdam/Novice_Unix_Shell_handout.md

 Introduction
 ------

+The computer programs that allocate the system resources and coordinate all the details of the computer's internals is called the operating system or kernel.
+It interacts with hardware and most of the tasks like memory management, tash scheduling and file management.
 UNIX is a computer operating systems (OS) originally invented by Ken Thompson in 1969 and reimplemented in C during 1972-1974, making it the first source-portable OS.
 Unix is a multi-user and multi-tasking operating system.
 You can read more about Unix in Wikipedia, a free encyclopdia, at: http://www.wikipedia.org/wiki/Unix.

 Shell provides a command-line interpreters for interactive sessions (via terminal) to execute commands and programs in Unix.
 We will use shell to work with some useful [Unix-shell](https://en.wikipedia.org/wiki/Unix_shell) commands.

 The first thing you will notice in the shell terminal is a dollar sign.
 This is command prompt, issued by shell that suggests that the commands can be typed.
 A command followed by Enter key (or return key) allows shell to read and execute the command.
 We refer this as running a command (command + Enter/return key).